 The providers at Integrative Acupuncture have been successfully treating sciatic pain with acupuncture for over a decade.
-Our high volume practice in Montpelier and Williston, Vermont, allows us to perfect our skills at treating sciatica quickly and effectively.
+Our busy practices in Montpelier and Williston, Vermont, allow us to perfect our skills at treating sciatica quickly and effectively.
 A comfortable and welcoming clinic, easily accessible from Washington, Chittenden and Lamoille counties, awaits you to eliminate your sciatic pain.
 Naturally.

 What Causes Sciatica?